Pfarelo1/CMPG-323-Project-5--31602894/README.md

-The user must select which filter to user when opening the Report.
+*The* user must select which filter to user when opening the Report*.